meganz/mpenc_doc/source/background.rst

 .. [#rejn] We don't yet have a good model of what it should precisely mean to
     *rejoin* a session.
-This "happens to work" with what we've implemented, but is not easily extensible to asynchronous modes.
+This "happens to work" with what we've implemented, but is not easily extensible to asynchronous messaging.
 Specifically, it's unclear how best to consistently define the relative ordering of messages.
     We will revisit this topic in future and explore it in more depth.

 Security properties
 ===================